• Skip to main content

 • Somen noodles (skinny noodles)

-Somen noodles are usually served as cold noodles and eat dipping in noodle soup, but it's delicious to put it in miso soup as well.
+Somen noodles are usually served as cold noodles and dipped in noodle soup, but it’s also delicious to put it in miso soup.
 I hope you like the idea!

 Summer Vegetable Miso Soup in a bowl